The wellness industry is flooded with superfood mushrooms. However, regarding functional mushrooms, there are a few that reign supreme.

 What Are Reishi And Chaga?

-When it comes to the Chaga vs reishi discussion, one way to compare the two is through their appearance.
-From the above Chaga reishi definition, it is easy to see that in their natural habitats, the two mushrooms look very different.
+In Chaga vs. reishi discussion, one way to compare the two is through their appearance.
+From the above Chaga reishi definition, it is easy to see that the two mushrooms look very different in their natural habitats.

-Another way to compare Chaga vs reishi mushroom is through the vital nutrients they carry.
-For example, Chaga does carry some compounds that are not present in Reishi.
+Another way to compare Chaga vs. reishi mushrooms is through the vital nutrients they carry.
+For example, Chaga does have some compounds that are not present in Reishi.

-To better understand how these two mushrooms differ, we will take a deeper look at the benefits of Chaga and reishi.
+To better understand how these two mushrooms differ, read about Reishi and Chaga's benefits below.

 Reishi mushroom is called the mushroom of immortality due to its numerous benefits.
-Thousands of years of its use and numerous studies have shown that reishi builds a stronger immune system(2) and helps destroy foreign particles in the body.
+Thousands of years of its use and numerous studies have shown that Reishi builds a more robust immune system(2) and helps destroy foreign particles in the body.
 It also down-regulates(3) the overactive immune system, thus helping in allergic conditions and autoimmune diseases.